 The Company has elected to exclude sales tax from revenue.
-The Company generally has no obligations for returns, refunds and other similar obligations and does not provide separate warranties on its equipment.
-The Company recognized \$50,588 and \$158,480 in revenue from research services for the years ended December 31, 2020 and 2019, respectively.
-The Company recognized \$0 and \$2,000 in revenue from product sales for the years ended December 31, 2020 and 2019, respectively.
+The Company generally has no obligations for returns, refunds and other similar obligations and does not provide separate equipment warranties.
+The Company recognized \$50,588 and \$158,480 in revenue from gene sequencing services for the years ended December 31, 2020 and 2019, respectively.
+The Company recognized \$0, and \$2,000 in revenue from product sales for the years ended December 31, 2020 and 2019, respectively.